syncfusion/blazor-docs/src/gantt/gantt-chart/scheduling-tasks.md

 ## Working Time Range

-In the Gantt Chart component, working hours in a day for a project can be defined by using the `DayWorkingTime` property.
+In the Gantt Chart component, working hours in a day for a project can be defined by using the `GanttDayWorkingTime` property.
 Based on the working hours, automatic date scheduling and duration validations for a task are performed.

 The following code snippet explains how to define the working time range for the project in Gantt Chart.